apache/flink/docs/ops/filesystems/index.md

 File systems are represented via the `org.apache.flink.core.fs.FileSystem` class, which captures the ways to access and modify files and objects in that file system.
 Implementations are discovered by Flink through Java's service abstraction, making it easy to add additional file system implementations.

-In order to add a new File System, the following steps are needed:
+In order to add a new file system, the following steps are needed:

   - Add the File System implementation, which is a subclass of `org.apache.flink.core.fs.FileSystem`.
   - Add a factory that instantiates that file system and declares the scheme under which the FileSystem is registered.
 This must be a subclass of `org.apache.flink.core.fs.FileSystemFactory`.